 Belfort is also a venue for many important cultural events such as the Eurockeennes or the International University Music Festival, as well as housing many companies, some of which are global actors such as General Electric or Alstom.

-Students easily find an accommodation in Belfort, and living costs are reasonable.
-Average living costs are 300 € - 350 € for the accommodation, and an additional 150 € for living.
+Students can easily find accommodation in Belfort, and the cost of living is reasonable.
+The average cost of living is 300 € - 350 € for accommodation, and an additional 150 € for living.

 Find more information about Belfort at the Tourist Office.